iay/shibboleth-idp-docker/README.md

 See [`overlay/README.md`](overlay/README.md) for more detail on the overlay system.

 ## Jetty 9.3 Configuration

-If you're using v3 of the Shibboleth Identity Provider, it's possible to use Jetty 9.3.
-The remarks above for Jetty 9.4 apply with obvious changes: the build will copy in the appropriate Jetty base and overlay if you set appropriate values in VERSIONS.

-Jetty 9.3 can't be used with v4 of the identity provider, so I will eventually remove this support.
+Version 4 of the identity provider requires Jetty 9.4 (if you're using Jetty) so it's no longer possible to use Jetty 9.3.
+Support for that version has therefore been removed.

 ## Building the Image